aurule/npc/README.md

 ## Reorganize Character Files

-The `reorg` command isn't implemented yet.
-I plan to have it build default paths for all the characters and then move them, with an option to delete any empty directories that are left over.
-It's inspired by that time when I realized I had 20 police officers in a sea of 130 human characters, and really wanted to put them in a single subfolder.
+The `reorg` command builds default paths for all the characters and then moves them.
+It's inspired by that time when I realized I had 20 police officers in a sea of 130 human characters, and really wanted to put them in their own folder.

+Options:

+* `--purge`: After moving the files, remove any empty directories within the root characters path
+* `--verbose`: Show each change as it's made

 ## Make NPC Listing